marceljuenemann/angular-drag-and-drop-lists/README.md

 ## Download & Installation
 * Download `angular-drag-and-drop-lists.js` (or the minified version) and include it in your application.
 If you use bower or npm, just include the `angular-drag-and-drop-lists` package.
 * Add the `dndLists` module as a dependency to your angular app.
+Optionally, add the `dndAutoScroll` module as a dependency as well to benefit from automatic scrolling within the document.
+See below for more details.

 ## dnd-draggable directive
 Use the dnd-draggable directive to make your element draggable